sourcehut-mirrors/chawan/README.md

 * Almost full compliance with the WHATWG standard.
 (Except for the few missing features listed in the following section.)
-* Passes all tokenizer and tree builder tests in html5lib-tests[^1]
+* Passes all tokenizer and tree builder tests in html5lib-tests (except for the JS ones)
 * Includes a minimal DOM implementation
 * No mandatory dependencies other than the Nim standard library
 * Optional character encoding support (see [minidom_cs](chame/minidom_cs.nim))